Motion-Informatics/Student-Backend-Task-PDT/README.md

    (Logging is not required in your unit tests.)

 2. **Refactor Using Utils:**
-   In the `Utils` folder, you will find four utility files—one for each API route.
+   In the `utils` folder, you will find four utility files—one for each API route.
    As a bonus, move as much logic as possible from your route handlers into these utility files by implementing the necessary functions.
-   The goal is to keep your route functions very simple, delegating all processing and validation to the utility functions.You can add more Util files as you please.
+   The goal is to keep your route functions very simple, delegating all processing and validation to the utility functions.

 3. **Custom Status Codes:**
    Implement custom return status codes in your API responses (in addition to the standard HTTP status codes).
    These should be unique codes (at least five digits) that can help identify specific issues or scenarios for each route.
-   Choose and document your codes as you see fit, ensuring each scenario is unique.
+   Choose and document your codes as you see fit, ensuring each scenario is clearly represented.

    4. **Use Git Integration:**
    Create a branch with your name.
    Make meaningful commits and push your changes regularly.
    Use clear, descriptive commit messages and maintain a clean commit history.